The twins get home at four, Ellen's already there.

 Katya, "We were given an address for Rojas."

-They take one car, this is a surveillance trip.
+They take one car.
 They go armed, maybe luck falls in their laps and they get a shot tonight.

 Ellen, "Jaysus, that's a big goddamn place, looks exactly like a movie drug lord's house."